 Student wellbeing is always considered; this includes safeguarding, student welfare and H&S considerations.
 Students will be allowed to have breaks to eat, drink and use the toilet.

-When placed in the intervention hub, internal suspension room or on an off-site direction, students will meet their year team at reception, hand their phones in and be escorted to the room.
+When placed in either the intervention hub or internal suspension room, students will meet their year team at reception, hand their phones in and be escorted to the room.

-3.6 Suspensions and Permanent Exclusions
+3.5 Suspensions and Permanent Exclusions